rhdtownsend/msg/docs/source/user-guide/contributing.rst

 To contribute documentation toward the project, follow the same approach as above for code.
-(The ReStructured Text source files for the documentation reside in the :file:`docs/source` sub-directory.)
+(The ReStructured Text source files for the documentation reside in the :file:`docs/source` subdirectory.)

 Data
 ====